How to Inspire Our Kids to Love Reading!

-We’ve talked about inspiring our kids to want to read.
-We’ve talked about instilling passion.
-One way we can help is by introducing them to books they can identify with.
+We’ve listed some fun and creative ways to teach kids to read.
+These methods are also about inspiring our kids to want to read.
+It’s about instilling passion so they have a life long desire to seek out books they enjoy.
+Another way parents and teachers can help is by introducing children to books they can identify with.
 This can include authors that have a common upbringing or common ethnicity.

 What is your child interested in?
 Is is fantasy, science fiction?
 Do they want to be a veterinarian when they grow up or a fireman?
 Search online with your child about topics they may be interested in.
 Then take them to the library regularly to exploration a world of themes, ideas and authors from all walks of life.

 While early literacy is important, it’s never too late to get started.

 Reading Resources for Parents!

 Another valuable learning strategy to encourage new readers is to teach your child alphabet recognition.
 This can begin from very early ages to better prepare them for when it’s time to begin reading.
 Getting to know letters will give kids a jump start even when you are reading to them from storybooks.
 Children will not only follow the pictures but also begin recognizing the letters on the page as you read.